moo-man/ImpMal-FoundryVTT/README.md

 ## Current State
 This is currently in **BETA** and not yet suitable for actual play.
 Testing and feedback are always appreciated.

-Please feel free to message me on Discord - Moo Man#7518
+Please feel free to message me on Discord - `moo.man`

 ## Install
 <!-- 1.
 Go to the setup page and choose **Game Systems**.